Positioning Your Organization to Host 7-Figure Events || Collaborating with Corporate Honorees

 1. Corporate honorees have influence but do not have an open checkbook.
 The good news is you are working with proven leaders.
 Once they have a clear understanding of your needs and commit to the fundraising campaign, you will receive great support.

 2. Corporate support may take many forms.
-Do you make it easy for others to support your work?
-Here are some options you can consider when seeking corporate support: (a) a one-time lead gift to fund a program area (b) a multi-year commitment to launch a new initiative, (c) a one-time lead gift to support the event coupled with a pledge to secure additional funding from their network.
+“Do you make it easy for others to support your work?
+When seeking corporate support, consider offering options like a one-time lead gift to fund a specific program area, a multi-year commitment to launch a new initiative, or a one-time lead gift to support your event paired with a pledge to secure extra funding through their network.
+Presenting clear and flexible opportunities can help potential corporate partners align their contributions with your organization’s goals.

 3. Corporate honorees are careful with their investments.
 CEOs take pride in knowing their resources (time, money, key personnel) add value to your organization’s bottom line.
 At the same time, they take comfort in knowing your team will take an active role in fundraising efforts.

 4. Corporate communication generally takes place via a member of their executive team.
-Traditionally, this person will be a senior-level manager designated to assist you and update the honoree.
+Traditionally, this person will be a senior-level manager designated to help you and update the honoree.
 Please honor and work within this structure.

 If I can support your efforts please contact me at Monique@Eventstrategies4success.com.